-Recycling is good, but I quickly realized that it’s not because I recycle that I am eco-friendly.
-Remember the RRR logo?
-Well, it actually starts with reduce.
+Recycling is good, but I quickly realized that it’s not because I recycle that my lifestyle is eco-friendly.
+Remember the RRR mantra?
+Well, it actually starts with Reduce.
 How?
-It starts with reviewing the way we consume.
-That’s the most powerful tool to reduce our impact.
+It starts by reviewing the way we consume.
+That’s the most powerful tool we have of minimizing our impact.

 Step 2: Our consumption

 So think before spending!
-Your dollars are powerful: the companies who own products that are unsustainable would be obligated to react and take care of their impact if you ban them!
+Your dollars (euros, pounds, or any other currency) are powerful: the companies who own products that are unsustainable would be forced to react and reassess their impact if you boycotted them!